-What will happen to the planned Unitary Patent and Unified Patent Court?
+What will happen to the planned Unitary Patent (UP) and Unified Patent Court (UPC)?

 There is no change to the EU SPC regulations.
-In particular, the scope, effectiveness and enforceability of SPCs in the UK remain the same, and will continue to be the case until such time as the UK actually leaves the EU.
-The negotiations could take many years and suitable transitional provisions will be implemented at an appropriate time - we will keep you informed.
+In particular, the scope, effectiveness and enforceability of SPCs in the UK remain the same.
+This will continue to be the case until such time as the UK actually leaves the EU.
+The negotiations could take many years and suitable transitional provisions will be implemented at an appropriate time – we will keep you informed.